-The best approach is to have the alarm professionally re-wired to include a central splitter - or move to an alarm which uses either an Internet link or mobile phone connection to contact the central monitoring centre - speak to your security company for more information.
+The best approach is to have the alarm professionally re-wired to include a central splitter.
+Alternatively, move to an alarm that uses either an Internet or mobile connection to contact the central monitoring centre.
+Speak to your security company for more information.

 Some telephone models (most infamously, the Telstra Touchfone T200) draw bursts of power from the phone line at intervals - causing ADSL dropouts each time.
 The only solution is to redeploy such phones as doorstops.